edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/general-usage.md

 # General Usage

-This document will describe how to execute some of the most important types of commands used with the device service.
+This document will describe how to execute some of the most important commands used with the device service.

 ## Execute GetStreamURI Command through EdgeX